| RAID Data RecoveryRAID Rebuilding With

 often have to repeat the steps above on different areas of the disk

 if the data is too inconsistent to determine the break point.
+Once the break point is discovered, you will then

 be able to start the de-striping process.